hjelmw/MyVulkanPlayground/README.md

 # MyVulkanPlayground
 This repository contains the code and assets for my hobby graphics engine where I experiment with implementing modern rendering techniques and systems.
-It's written in C++ and uses Vulkan for the graphics API and GLSL for shaders.
+It's written in C++, uses Vulkan for the graphics API and GLSL for shaders.
+The code is developed based on my own collecetd understanding through personal experience and not simply sourced from a single course

 # Features
 In this project I have implemented several systems meant for simplifying interaction with the [Graphics Pipeline](https://en.wikipedia.org/wiki/Graphics_pipeline) and exposed them an interface I call "Draw Nodes".